 As an example say a retail outlet (call it RetaileR) observes the daily sale of goods from when the company was created.
-It has been 5 years since, and they wish to estimate the sale for the next year for two reasons
+It has been five years since, and they wish to estimate the sale for the next year for two reasons:

 - to assess the strength of the company and its future prospects

 - to optimise its inventory stock and prevent losses due to undershooting or overshooting the estimate

 Understanding this data is time series analysis.
 Suppose, RetaileR forecasts sales for the next six months, but due to unforeseen circumstances, the prediction for the second month goes off by 40%, there is a huge demand but the inventory is empty, and this puts the next four months into disarray.
 This may seem innocuous but, in certain industry sectors, inventory is stacked up to eight months in advance and so, accurate forecasts go a long way.